jamesmoon2/ai/prompt_mermaid.md

     end

     %% Connect main node to subgraphs
-    A --> System Prompt Layer
+    A --> SystemPromptLayer
-    A --> User Prompt Layer
+    A --> UserPromptLayer
-    A --> Shared Techniques
+    A --> SharedTechniques
-    A --> Meta-Layer
+    A --> MetaLayer
-    A --> Engineering Considerations
+    A --> EngineeringConsiderations

-    %% Internal connections for better flow (optional) SP3 --> SP4
+    %% Internal connections for flow
+    SP3 --> SP4
     UP1 --> UP3
     UP3 --> UP4